Kevin-Ngo/surfevolvergui/README.md

 <img src="docs/directory.png" width="450" height="350"/>

 ## Running the *GUI for the Surface Evolver*
-The tool has default parameters which are simply the number of grains and if you wish to enable color or not (for the images of grains ebfore and after).
+The tool has default parameters which are simply the number of grains and if you wish to enable color or not (for the images of grains before and after).
 These parameters can be changed; however, note that enabling color will slow down the speed of the simulation.

 **Number of Grains**: "Number of Grains" is the number of grains that you want to start off with that is distributed accross the plane via a Voronoi Tesselation.
 (Default is 100 grains)